Wailbak/Financial-fraud-detection/README.md

 - **Categorical to Numerical Transformation:** Successful conversion of transaction types and target labels for better analysis.

 ### Exploratory Data Analysis
-- **Transaction Types:** Visualization shows the distribution of various transaction types.
+- **Transaction Types:** The visualization showed the distribution of various transaction types.
-- **Feature Correlation:** Identified significant correlations between certain features and fraudulent transactions.
+- **Feature Correlation:** The table identified significant correlations between certain features and fraudulent transactions.

 ### Machine Learning Model
 - **Training and Testing:** The Decision Tree Classifier showed promising results in detecting fraud.